NXPHoverGames/TropicCommunityVMU/README.md

 ![Tropic](assets/tropic.png)

-Tropic VMU is capable of running autopilot software for unmanned vehicles such as:
+Tropic Community VMU is capable of running autopilot software for unmanned vehicles such as:
  - Drones
  - Rovers
  - Boats